awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 ### Miscellaneous<a name="miscellaneous"></a>
 + An SMS replication job will fail for VMs with more than 22 volumes attached\.
 + AMIs with volumes using EBS encryption are not supported\.
+When migrating servers using AWS SMS, do not turn on encryption by default\.
+If encryption by default is already on and you are experiencing delta replication failures, turn off this feature\.
 + AWS SMS creates AMIs that use Hardware Virtual Machine \(HVM\) virtualization\.
 It can't create AMIs that use Paravirtual \(PV\) virtualization\.
 Linux PVHVM drivers are supported within migrated VMs\.
 + VMs that are created as the result of a P2V conversion are not supported\.
 A P2V conversion occurs when a disk image is created by performing a Linux or Windows installation process on a physical machine and then importing a copy of that Linux or Windows installation to a VM\.
 + AWS SMS does not install the single root I/O virtualization \(SR\-IOV\) drivers except with imports of Microsoft Windows Server 2012 R2 VMs\.
 These drivers are not required unless you plan to use enhanced networking, which provides higher performance \(packets per second\), lower latency, and lower jitter\.
 For Microsoft Windows Server 2012 R2 VMs, SR\-IOV drivers are automatically installed as a part of the migration process\.